Oxygen-15 labelled water: Limitations

 Another limitation for the tracer's widespread uptake has been its historical cost.
 A cyclotron is necessary for the production of 15O-water, requiring large capital investment in hardware and skilled staff to operate the production.
-However, ongoing development aims to reduce the capital expenditure and limit the amount of skilled personnel involved in the production, making 15O-water available for clinical practice.
+However, ongoing development aims to reduce the capital expenditure and limit the number of skilled personnel involved in the production, making 15O-water available for clinical practice.

+Clinical interpretation of 15O-water PET

+With 15O-water PET, the optimal cutoffs for detecting hemodynamically significant CAD measured by FFR have been determined to be < 2.3 mL/min/g for vasodilator stress MBF and < 2.5 for coronary flow reserve (CFR).
+15O-water PET has an accuracy of 85% for diagnosing hemodynamically significant epicardial stenoses in patients with no history of CAD, which is higher than with both SPECT and CCTA.
+However, the accuracy is reduced to 75% in patients with previous myocardial infarctions and/or previous PCI.

+Patients are generally considered to have a perfusion defect if stress MBF is < 2.3 mL/min/g in at least 2 adjacent segments.
+Patients with perfusion defects of at least 10% of the left ventricle should be referred for coronary angiography and if FFR is ≤ 0.8 they can be treated with PCI.

+Besides hemodynamically significant epicardial stenoses, patients can also have coronary microvascular dysfunction (CMD).
+If stress MBF is reduced in the entire left ventricle, then both CMD and balanced three-vessel disease are possible diagnoses.
+CMD is treated pharmacologically and balanced three-vessel disease is treated surgically with CABG.
+It can be difficult to differentiate between CMD and balanced three-vessel disease.
+However, CMD is much more common than balanced three-vessel disease.
+Also, the calcium score from the CT scan can help in the differentiation.
+If the calcium score is high, then balanced three-vessel disease is more likely; and vice versa if the calcium score is low then CMD is more likely.

 Pharmacopeia

 The clinical use of 15O-water in routine is not widespread.
 Within the European Union, 15O-water is recognized as a radiopharmaceutical and regulated as a drug.
 A pharmacopeia monograph exists, allowing hospital facilities to produce and use 15O-water within the confines of their national legislation.
 In the US, 15O-water is recognized as a radiopharmaceutical and regulated as a drug, but no pharmacopeia monograph exists currently.